3M to settle US veterans hearing loss lawsuits for $6 bn

 The financial markets have reacted positively to US media reports in recent days indicating a smaller settlement could be within reach, with 3M shares ending Monday up more than five percent.

-The stock notched further gains on Wall Street on Tuesday following news of the settlement.
+The company's stock advanced a further 1.4 percent Tuesday on news of the settlement.

 Also known as "forever chemicals," there are accusations they may have contaminated US drinking water.